Liberman 'We'll know how to take care of ourselves in the opposition too'

-Yisrael Beytenu leader Avigdor Liberman said on Friday that he did not speak with either Prime Minister Benjamin Netanyahu or Blue and White leader Benny Gantz about forming a unity government, Kan news reported.
+Yisrael Beytenu leader Avigdor Liberman took to social media on Friday to deny speaking with either Prime Minister Benjamin Netanyahu or Blue and White leader Benny Gantz about forming a unity government.

+"I also have no intention to speaking with them," he said, noting he will only do on Sunday.

+He denied having any kind of an agreement with Blue and White stating Blue and White will not agree to form a unity government without his party.

 var cont = `Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>